NeuralStorm/Behavioral-Control-Programs/Primate_Joystick_Pull/readme.md

 - optional

-`water duration, low threshold, high threshold, ...`
+`reward duration, low threshold, high threshold, ...`

 example: `0.15,0.3,0.4,0.15,1,1.25`

-the first water duration where `low < pull duration < high` is used
+the first reward duration where `low < pull duration < high` is used

 ### images